frconor-ebook/meditations/_posts/2025-03-28-life-of-faith.md

 This is what happens when we don\'t see things with the eyes of faith.
 Our vision is blurred.
 We don\'t see the reality.
 We come up with the wrong conclusions.
 We get it all wrong.

 "And so he chopped wood for the burnt offering and started on his journey to the place which God had indicated to him.
 On the third day, Abraham looked up and saw the place in the distance.
 Then Abraham said to his servants, 'Stay here with the donkey.
 The boy and I are going over there.
 We shall worship and then come back to you.'
 Abraham took the wood for the burnt offering, loaded it on Isaac, and carried in his own hands the fire and the knife.
-And the two of them set out together (Gen. 22:3-6).
+And the two of them set out together" (Gen. 22:3-6).

 It\'s a rather nice image, that word "together"---father and son, unity, fulfilling the plans of God, even when they\'re going to be difficult.